 2.

-The push trick and relative jmp/call trick both can get the address of the data, but sometimes using the push trick in the right condition can reduce some bytes of the shellcode.
+The push trick and relative jmp/call trick both can get the address of the data, but sometimes using the push trick in the right condition can reduce some bytes of the shellcode.consider the following example in shell code 3:

 The above code is 42 bytes.